 "I am leaving it to God,” he says, “who will look after me and see that the Royal family get their comeuppance for what they have done to my son, to Diana, to my family and to me."

 Just a short distance from Mohamed’s Scottish home, Balnagown, lies the beautiful Falls of Shin, home to dramatic waterfalls, lush green forests, and a natural Atlantic salmon leap.
 In 1998, Mohamed discovered it was for sale, saw its potential and purchased it.
 Within a short time he had opened a visitors’ centre and shop, which was awarded four stars for its excellence by the Scottish Tourist Board.
 His investment into the Falls of Shin has transformed it into a popular tourist attraction, and boosted the local economy by driving much business into the area.

 Mohamed's fantastic business and charitable spirit continues to sparkle, and in 2011 the international federation of cinema, television and sports awarded him with the Excellence Guirlande d'Honneur for his contribution to sport, cinema and enterprise.
 2011 was also the year that marked Mohamed's return to retail, with his purchase of the luxury online etailer, Cocosa.

-When he’s not working, or cheering on his much-loved Fulham FC, he is visiting hospices, and providing key goods, like books, medical equipment, and more, to those that really need it.
+When he’s not working he is visiting hospices and providing key goods like books, medical equipment, and more, to those that really need it.
 His precious remaining time is spent in the company of his beloved family.
 And, when he seeks solitude, he can be found in a tent outside his Scottish family residence, a place where he can sit and muse about life and all the wonder it has to hold.